WELCOME TO THE GSL FESTIVAL – 2026

 The seventh annual Global Social Leaders (GSL) Festival took place on Thursday, 11th June 2026.

-The GSL Festival is an annual celebration of youth voice and youth-led action, shining a spotlight on the xx+ young people running projects in 21 countries as part of the GSL Membership 2025/26 and the SPARK Challenge.
+The GSL Festival is an annual celebration of youth voice and youth-led action, shining a spotlight on young people running projects across the world.

 Festival Recordings